-While you are in “go-go-go” mode like we talked about above, you often forget to do the things that actually matter for your survival.
-One of the first important activities that goes is really more of an inactivity: sleep.
-You probably find yourself constantly tired, feeling like you have not had enough sleep, or like you need to always be awake to do all of the things you did not get to do during typical waking hours.
+While you are in “go-go-go” mode, you often forget to do the things that actually matter for your survival.
+One of the first important activities that goes is sleep.
+You probably find yourself constantly tired, feeling like you have not had enough sleep, or like you need to always be awake to do all the things you didn’t get to do during your waking hours.

 4. Don’t starve yourself (of food or love).

-Sleep is not the only thing we give up when we are too focused on getting all of our daily tasks done or feeling like we just cannot do anything.
-Food is often one of those things we forego, whether it is eating less than normal or not eating at all, even for days at a time.
-This can be caused by having a low self-esteem, feeling like you do not deserve to have food.
+Sleep is not the only thing we give up when we are too focused on getting our daily tasks done.
+Food is another item we forego, whether it’s eating less than normal or not eating at all, even for days at a time.
+This can also be caused by having low self-esteem and feeling like you don’t deserve to have food.

-You have to know that being able to survive and get to the next day, you have to treat your body with care, and that means nourishing it properly.
+You have to know that being able to survive and get to the next day means treating your body with care, and that means nourishing it properly.

 We also tend to starve our bodies of love, which is another important part of surviving.
-If there is nothing else you can do, you should at the very least make sure you are surrounding yourself with love and treating your body with the care it deserves, even if it seems impossible, because you and your body will be much happier.
+If there is nothing else you can do, you should at the very least make sure you are surrounding yourself with love and treating your body with the care it deserves, even if it seems impossible.
+You and your body will be much happier for it.

 5. It’s okay to feel good and like what you like.

-Sometimes it is because we feel like we just do not have the time, or it is because we feel like we do not deserve to feel good because we have a negative view of ourselves.
-It might even have to do with a feeling of shame, due to thinking that what you like or what makes you feel good isn’t “normal,” because someone has made you feel bad about liking what you like.
+Sometimes this is because we feel like we just don’t have the time, or it’s because we feel like we don’t deserve to feel good because we have a negative view of ourselves.
+It might even have to do with a feeling of shame, that what you like or what makes you feel good isn’t “normal,” because someone has made you feel bad about liking what you like.

 6. It’s okay to avoid stressful social situations.

-You have probable been in the situation more than once where you end up at a party, function, or event that you truly did not want to attend.
-Maybe you just do not like the people who were going to be there, or your friends guilted you into getting out the of the house.
-You spend the whole time thinking about all of the other things you would rather be doing, not enjoying the time spent in a situation you did not want to be in to begin with.
+You have probably been in the situation more than once where you ended up at a party, function, or event that you truly did not want to attend.
+Maybe you just didn’t like the people who were going to be there, or your friends guilted you into getting out the of the house.
+You spent the whole time thinking about all the other things you’d rather be doing.

-It is much easier said than done, but you do not have to subject yourself to uncomfortable social situations if you do not want to.
-You should not have to explain yourself either—just a simple, “sorry, I can’t go this time” should be enough for understanding friends.
+It is much easier said than done, but you do not have to subject yourself to uncomfortable social situations if you don’t want to.
+You should not have to explain yourself, either — just a simple, “Sorry, I can’t go this time” should be enough for understanding friends.